nallwhy/life_cycle_hook/README.md

 <!-- MDOC !-->

-LifeCycleHook is a simple hook that logs each life-cycle step of LiveView.
+LifeCycleHook is a simple hook that logs each life-cycle stage of LiveView.

 It is good for learning Phoenix LiveView life-cycle.